Mortgages for temps and agency workers

 Why do agency workers struggle to get a mortgage?

-The temporary nature of agency workers contracts and potential gaps between job assignments raises concerns about their ability to maintain regular mortgage repayments.
+The temporary nature of agency workers’ contracts is one reason mortgage advisers shun you.
+The potential gaps between job assignments is another.
+Combined, they can raise concerns about your ability to maintain regular mortgage repayments.

-Lenders want to see a track record of working history to ensure you can afford the mortgage payments now and into the future.
-Even if your earnings fluctuate from month to month on varying contract rates, we can present an average annual income for lenders to assess your affordability.
+We recognise that your earnings can fluctuate from month to month, and maybe on varying contract rates.
+Even so, we can present an average annual income for lenders to assess your affordability.

-In most situations, our experienced broking team can secure a mortgage for you.
+In most situations, this is enough for our experienced broking team to secure you a mortgage.

 What factors impact my ability to get a mortgage as an agency worker?

 Lenders will look at a wide range of eligibility and affordability criteria to assess what you can borrow.
-Lending criteria will typically include:
+Their lending criteria will typically include them considering:

-Most lenders will require a consistent work history, often requiring at least 12 months of continuous employment.
+Most lenders require a consistent work history, often requiring at least 12 months of continuous employment.

 Your credit history

-A good credit history is important to satisfying a lender’s criteria for offering a mortgage to a an agency worker.
+A good credit history is important to satisfy lenders' criteria for offering agency worker mortgages.

-Keeping employment gaps between contracts to a minimum – ideally no more than 6 weeks – will reassure lenders of your ability to repay your mortgage debt in the long term.
+Keep employment gaps between contracts to a minimum, ideally no more than 6 weeks.
+This will reassure lenders that you can repay your mortgage over the long term.

 Your deposit